 Over 2,000 Greek islands are scattered across the eastern Mediterranean, and around 200 of them are inhabited.
 Imagine all the things you can discover by sailing through them!

-The 2000 islands of the Greek archipelago share much common history and culture, but each has its own individual character.
-To the east of the mainland, lie the northern Aegean islands and the Sporades.
-Further south, are the Dodecanese and Crete (Kriti), the fifth largest island in the Mediterranean.
-The rocky Cyclades gave birth to ancient Cycladic civilization while the islands of the Saronic Gulf have a great seafaring tradition.
-To the west, lie the Ionian Islands, also known as the Heptanisa (seven islands) or the islands of the Ionian Sea.
+These 2,000 Greek islands share a common history and culture, but each of them has a unique character.
+East of the mainland, in the northern Aegean Sea, you'll find the Northern Sporades.
+Further south are the Dodecanese and Crete, the fifth-largest island in the Mediterranean.
+The rocky Cyclades gave rise to the ancient Cycladic civilization, while the islands of the Saronic Gulf have a rich maritime tradition.
+To the west lie the seven islands of the Ionian Sea.

 The Saronic and Peloponnesian regions represent a beautiful and peaceful place for sailing, with diverse landscapes, short distances between islands, sandy or pebbly beaches, as well as tourist and secluded ports and anchorages.
 On all the major islands of this region (Aegina, Agistri, Poros, Hydra, and Spetses) and at other well-known coastal points (Epidavros, Methana, Ermioni, Porto-Heli, Nafplio, and Monemvasia), there is much to explore.
 Besides charming larger cities, there are equally beautiful and untouched places worth seeing.
 Some areas around the Saronic Gulf and the Peloponnese have mountainous terrain, while others do not, but most have dense vegetation, forming their own unique and truly original landscape that differs from any other place in Greece.